Goofy foot or regular foot?

 If you use your left, then you should adopt the goofy stance, with your right foot forward.

 The best way to determine if your are a goofy or regular on a snowboard is to first practice on a skateboard.

 You will immediately have a preference as to which foot should go forward.

 If your left foot goes forward you are a regular foot.
 If your right foot goes forward you are a goofy footed snowboarder.

 What is “Riding Switch?”

-Riding switch will help you to become comfortable with both stances, increasing the power and control of your non-dominant leg and making you a better rider.
+Riding switch on a snowboard will help you to become comfortable with both stances, increasing the power and control of your non-dominant leg and making you a better rider.

 It’s not something that you need to worry about as a beginner, though.

 Just stick with your natural snowboard stance, get used to that, and once you’re more comfortable with snowboarding, you can start to ride switch.